 This post may contains affiliate links, which means I receive a small commission at no cost to you.
 Please read the full disclosure here.Hi!
 Today, I have Miranda Nahmias who runs a lifestyle blog for married ladies over at www.TheMillennialWife.com.
 Personally, I struggle finding cute fashion items at a reasonable price.
-I am thankful to my friends and ladies like Miranda who provide awesome tips on how to dress.
+I am thankful to my friends and ladies like Miranda who provide awesome tips on how to dress for less.
 Enjoy these tips and this guest post!

 Have you looked for plus size clothing only to realize that it’s way too expensive?
 Or maybe even not your style?